-White snakes rarely occur in the wild and usually only as the result of abinism or leucism.
+White snakes rarely occur in the wild and usually only as the result of albinism or leucism.
 White snakes are the result of a mutation in the genes during reproduction that prevents the production of melanin.
 Melanin is a pigment that gives animals (and us) color in the cells.

 Many people see white ball pythons, sea snakes, and other naturally white-colored snakes and think that there must be a lot of white snakes naturally occurring in the wilderness.
 That really isn’t so, as white is not a very good color for camouflage in most instances.

-Snakes with Some White Color
+Snakes Having White Color

 Where I live in Southeast Asia (SEA), we have a few snakes with solid areas of white on them but not really too many out of the 220+ snakes we have in the country (Thailand).
-In surrounding areas here in SEA they have very similar snakes as us so we rarely see any completely white snake.
+In surrounding areas here in SEA they have very similar snakes to us so we rarely see any completely white snake.

-The Blue krait (B. candidus) is a snake that has black and white bands running down the length of the body from the neck to tail.
+The Blue krait (B. candidus) is a snake that has black and white bands running down the length of the body from the neck to the tail.
 The white is very white, and occasionally pinkish in color.
 These pink-white kraits are rather common in this area.

 The Cave Racer (O.t. ridleyi) has white stripes on the tail that are brilliant white.
 Other than the krait above, this is probably the snake with most white on it in our area.